BaptisteGrs/scATAC/README.md

 - https://www.biorxiv.org/content/10.1101/739011v1
 - http://andrewjohnhill.com/blog/2019/05/06/dimensionality-reduction-for-scatac-data/

-Overall, as of August 2019, cisTopic is still listed as one of the best ways to analyze scATAC and also provides an interesting integration of the  AUCell library(https://github.com/aertslab/AUCell), that allows to look at the enrichment of epigenetic signatures in the cells (which is convenient for cluster annotation).
+Overall, as of August 2019, cisTopic is still listed as one of the best ways to analyze scATAC and also provides an interesting integration of the  AUCell library(https://github.com/aertslab/AUCell).
+It allows to look at the enrichment of epigenetic signatures in the cells which is convenient for cluster annotation.

 ## Repository organisation